getsolus/help-center-docs/docs/user/hardware/compatibility/wifi.md

 :::

-The following wireless chipsets have been reported by users to work properly with Solus.
+Users have reported that the following wireless chipsets work properly with Solus.

 | Brand     | Chipset                         | Notes |
 | :-------- | :------------------------------ | :---- |